Great Harvest Bread Company

 The Great Harvest Bread Company is a franchise in the United States that sells fresh-baked bread and other items.

 History

 In the late 1970s, Pete and Laura Wakeman, college students and founders of Great Harvest, set up a roadside stand and began baking fresh-ground whole wheat bread in Durham, Connecticut.
 After graduation, they opened the first Great Harvest Company in Great Falls, Montana in 1976.

-In 1978, the second bakery opened near Kalispell, Montana, then Jacque Sanchez opened a third in Spokane, Washington, which is still in business.
-Following this, a franchise office was established in 1983.
-Great Harvest became the nation's first whole grain bread franchise.
-Great Harvest is led today by President and CEO Mike Ferretti.
+After the second bakery opened near Kalispell, Montana in 1978, a third was opened by Jacque Sanchez in Spokane, Washington, which is still in operation.
+Following this, a franchise office was established in 1983; Great Harvest became the nation's first whole grain bread franchise.